appuio/charts/appuio/k8up/README.md

 <!---
 The values below are generated with helm-docs!

-Document your changes in values.yaml and let `make helm-docs` generate this section.
+Document your changes in values.yaml and let `make docs:helm` generate this section.
 -->
 ## Values